BoevaLab/CRCPolyp/FinalCode/notebooks/README.md

 Install the package following the installation guide on their website, then run the following command,

 ```
-python -m methylprep process -d {path/to/directory/with/IDAT/files} --minfi -s {path/to/sample/sheet} --batch_size 50 -a
+python -m methylprep process -d {path/to/directory/with/IDAT/files} -s {path/to/sample/sheet} --batch_size 50 -a
 ```

 This will process the IDAT files and create .pkl files associated with these files, that will be the input for the analysis.